 TL;DR

-package will be installed along with it.
+When you install PyTorch on the ROCm platform for an AMD GPU, a pytorch-triton-rocm package will be installed along with it.
 If you also install Triton at the same time, you may encounter a version conflict, which can be tricky to resolve.

 According to PyTorch, you can use the following commands to install PyTorch for the ROCm backend using pip: